MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/configure.md

 ## Sample Data

-For demo purpose the solution includes sample data around the different entities in the solution.
-The data from the following entities is adviced to be removed to import your own data:
+For demo purpose, the solution includes sample data around the different entities in the solution.
+The data from the following entities is advised to be removed to import your own data:

 - Facilities
 - Facility Groups